danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ## Enable Dyno Metadata

-Heroku dyno names are ephemeral, meaning their identifiers can change frequently.
+Heroku dyno names are ephemeral, so their identifiers can change frequently.
 To maintain continuity of metrics, we need to enable [Heroku Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata):

 ```bash
 heroku labs:enable runtime-dyno-metadata -a your-app-name